Skip to main content

 for search_term in search_terms:

-# make cache for each term
+# Make cache for each term

-last_value_cache = dlt.current.state().setdefault(f"last_value_{search_term}", None)
+last_value_cache = dlt.current.resource_state().setdefault(f"last_value_{search_term}", None)

 print(f'last_value_cache: {last_value_cache}')